kigawas/blog/content/posts/eciesjs-50th-release.md

 - The deprecated `utils` re-export from the main entry point has been removed.
 Use `import { ... } from "eciesjs/utils"` instead
 - Other deprecated APIs are removed as well
+- Refactoring and bug fixes in `utils` folder.
+There are some breaking changes here, but should not affect most users
 - Dependency updates across the board

 ## Adoption